-a) Negative Preconception of TOD
+a) Negative preconception of TOD

 Resistance to TOD comes from residents of existing neighbourhoods and communities that may be targeted for transit improvements.
-Residents may have concerns that TOD will detract from the character of the neighbourhood, create localised traffic congestion or lower property values due to the potential integration of income groups.
+Residents may have concerns that TOD will detract from the character of the neighbourhood, create localized traffic congestion or lower property values due to the potential integration of income groups.
 The resistance also comes from new residents, as expressed by choices made to buy homes in the suburbs rather than in TOD areas.

-To begin to identify what changes are necessary, or rather how the City can use its resources in a better way, to address the problems described in this chapter, it becomes clear that the City requires an integrated and united approach to progressively move towards a more sustainable urban form.
+To begin to identify what changes are necessary, or rather how the City can use it resources in way, to address the problems described in this chapter, it becomes clear that City requires an integrated and united approach to progressively move towards a more sustainable urban form.

-3. Strategic Intent
+3. STRATEGIC INTENT

-The Cape Town City Council in its unanimous approval of the Integrated Public Transport Network (IPTN) Plan in 2014, ref C59/06/14, took the decision to investigate a TOD approach to addressing urban inefficiencies in Cape Town through the development of a Transit Oriented Development Comprehensive land use scenario and to use the IPTN Plan as a "guideline for the alignment of all City plans and projects for community development along the identified corridors".
+The Cape Town City Council in its unanimous approval of the Integrated Public Transport Network (IPTN) Plan in 2014, ref C59/06/14, took the decision to investigate a TOD approach to addressing urban inefficiencies in Cape Town through the development of a Transit Oriented Development Comprehensive land use scenario and to use the IPTN Plan as a "guideline for the alignment of all city plans and projects for community development along the identified corridors".
 The intent of the TOD Strategic Framework is to establish an implementation plan for TOD to be adopted by the City both politically and administratively.

 The TOD Comprehensive land use scenario is a representation of the TOD assumptions and principles contained in the IPTN.
 The land use scenario was developed to assess the impacts of such a scenario on the IPTN (i.e. all future development based on TOD principles and assumptions).
 In the context of this Strategic Framework this land use scenario is useful in that it depicts the optimised location of future growth in Cape Town (projected new development) for 2032 to support the City's current IPTN and principles of TOD.
 Within this framework it is intended to be used in its current form as a strategic informant to the ideal locations of new residential and non-residential developments at a metropolitan scale.
-The TOD Comprehensive land use scenario will continue to be refined according to the outlined methodology but the intent of the scenario remains constant i.e. to illustrate the ideal locations of future residential and non-residential growth towards the year 2032.
+The TOD Comprehensive land use scenario remains constant i.e. to illustrate the ideal locations of future residential and non-residential growth towards the year 2032.
 The land use scenario will evolve through ongoing refinement and optimisation using sensitivity testing and incorporation of physical, environmental, economic and social realities.
-As such, the TOD Comprehensive land use model can be used as a land use scenario in future metropolitan development planning.
+As such the TOD Comprehensive land use model can be used as a land use scenario in future metropolitan development planning.

 The TOD Strategic Framework for the City of Cape Town is seen as a policy mechanism to implement TOD in Cape Town.
 It identifies the tools and mechanisms to be employed by various role players who have a collective impact on development to ensure that they move progressively toward the new TOD vision for the City.
 Ultimately the TOD Strategy must trigger a paradigm shift through direct public and private sustainable investment into the built form.
-Figure 5 on page 17 depicts the institutional role of the TOD Strategic Framework within the City's administration and decision-making processes.
+Figure 5 below depicts the institutional role of the TOD Strategic Framework within the City's administration and decision making processes.